javier-lazaro/SimplyQRL/README.md

 ## Contact

 For questions, collaborations, or to request a pre-release version, please open an Issue on this repository or reach out via the public email listed in the maintainer's GitHub profile.

+## Acknowledgments

+This project draws conceptual inspiration and design patterns from the excellent open-source libraries [CleanRL](https://github.com/vwxyzjn/cleanrl) and [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3).
+Their contributions to the reinforcement learning community have been invaluable in shaping this work.